-The trails northern terminus is in northwest Georgia, near the town of Blue Ridge, where it intersects with the Benton MacKaye Trail at around BMT mile 70.
-Hiking east 70 miles on the BMT will put you at Springer Mountain, the southern terminus of the famous Appalachian Trail.
-The Pinhoti’s southern terminus is in east central Alabama at Flagg Mountain, near the town of Weogufka.
+The Pinhoti's northern terminus is in northwest Georgia, just west of the town of Blue Ridge, where it intersects with the Benton MacKaye Trail.
+Hiking east on the BMT for 72.3 miles will put you at Springer Mountain, the southern terminus of the infamous Appalachian Trail.

 The main project here is to provide highly detailed, up to date trail guides and trail access information for hikers of all experience levels that are interested in hiking the Pinhoti Trail.

-Hugh “solo” Hickman
+Solo / aka Hugh Hickman

 Copyright 2003 ~ 2018 ~ "Solo's Pinhoti Trail" by Hugh H. Hickman